 in 1935 where, among other things, he collected folk music, composed pieces for traditional Indian instrument ensembles, and worked in radio and became

-Director of All India Radio in Delhi in 1937. his wife Maud MacCarthy,
+Director of All India Radio in Delhi in 1937.
+His wife Maud MacCarthy was a Theosophist.

 8- Arnold Bax (1883 –1953)

-Associated with Yeats & Irish Literary Revival circle.
-Brother Arnold, a
+British composer who associated with Yeats & Irish Literary Revival circle.
+His brother Clifford was a Theosophist.

 9- Agustín Barrios Mangoré (1885 –1944)